letruong272/thememove-docs/zone/translation.md

-# Translation
+# Theme Localization

 With our theme you can translate your site to any language or even multiple languages, it is 100% translation ready theme.
 This theme is localized, which means it can easily be translated in your own language (easy but quite time consuming).
-There are two ways to translate this theme: use [Poedit](https://poedit.net/) or [Polylang](https://wordpress.org/plugins/polylang/).
+There are two ways to translate this theme: use [Poedit](https://poedit.net/) or [Loco Translate](https://wordpress.org/plugins/loco-translate/).

 ## Poedit
 Poedit software installed on your computer.
 Poedit is available on OS X and Windows and can be downloaded [from here](https://poedit.net/).